Specialist Finance

 Valuation & Legal

-Lender instructs valuation and legal due diligence.
+Lender instructs specialist development valuation and legal due diligence.
 Typically 2-4 weeks depending on complexity.

 4